-My main undergraduate teaching area is Victorian literature.
-In addition to our two classes on the 19th-century novel, I regularly offer upper-level seminars on the Victorian ‘woman question,’ on Victorian ‘sensation fiction,’ and on Victorian literature of faith and doubt.
-Another main teaching interest of mine is mystery and detective fiction: I routinely teach two different classes in this area, one a survey of developments in the genre from Poe to the present, the other an upper-level seminar focused more narrowly on women and detective fiction.
-Outside of these specialized areas, I have taught our core course in Close Reading several times as well as many sections of our introduction to literature courses.
-One of the things I like best about teaching first-year classes — besides the chance to introduce students to the rewards and challenges of university-level literary study — is the range of students in them: prospective chemistry majors, business students, would-be sociologists, aspiring poets ... all bring something valuable to the discussion.
+My main undergraduate and graduate teaching area is Victorian literature.
+In addition to our two classes on the 19th-century novel, I regularly offer upper-level seminars on the Victorian ‘woman question’ and Victorian ‘sensation fiction,’ and graduate seminars on Victorian women writers and George Eliot.
+Another main teaching interest of mine is mystery and detective fiction: I frequently offer both a survey of developments in the genre from Poe to the present and an upper-level seminar focused more narrowly on women and detective fiction.
+I have supervised MA and Ph.D. theses on a wide range of 19th-century British literature from Jane Austen to Wilkie Collins.

 - Gender, Genre, and Victorian Historical Writing (Garland, 1998).